elgatosf/streamdeck-javascript-sdk/css/README.md

 ### Textarea

-If you need to enter some more text, you can easily add a `textarea` control, which allows for multi-line text.
+If you need to enter more text, you can add a `textarea` control, which allows for multi-line text.

 ```html
 <div type="textarea" class="sdpi-item" id="message_only">